natir/blog/content/long-read-misassemblies/index.md

 | inversion | 65 | 68 | 75 |
 | total | 1396 | 1213 | 880 |

-With `min-identity` = 80 % the number of relocation and translocation is increase compare to the default value of `min-identity`.
+With `min-identity 80` the number of relocation and translocation is increase compare to the default value of `min-identity`.
 If quast have only one alignment of a contig, quast can't found misassemblies, by reduce the `min-identity` we increase the number of alignement and mechanicly increase the number of misassemblies.

 Maybe some of this misassemblies isn't a real misassemblies but if we use the same `min-identity` value for all assembly we wan't compare.
 We can hope this number of fake misassemblies was the same on all condition.

-## Effect of increase extensive-min-size
+## Effect of extensive-min-size on misassemblies count

-### Number of misassemblies
+We launch quast with different value for parameter `extensive-min-size` 1.000, 2.000, 3.000, 4.000, 5.000, 6.000, 7.000, 8.000, 9.000, 10.000, 20.000, 30.000, 40.000, 50.0000 the parameter `min-identity` was fix at 80 %.

 {{ plotly(id="nb_breakpoint", src="nb_breakpoint.js") }}